kavehpouran/transmic/README.md

 # code
-This the readme file for the code directory
+This is the readme file for the code directory.
+More to come.